alexandruGheorghiu94/raspberrypi_Projects/Action camera/README.md

 # Action camera
-A very compact DIY camera that has similat functionality and specs with a GoPro.
+A very compact DIY camera that has similar functionality and specs with a GoPro.

 ## Features:
 * Built-in screen for displaying several usefull info: memory left, time, quality of photo and video